 I look around and I see the busy hustle and bustle of the daily chase and rush to – I don’t know where everyone is in such a rush to go.
 Or to be.
 But yes, I was in that rush.
 Internally.

-I wanted to help people.
+Helping people is a noble desire.
 I wouldn’t know until my mid-thirties that I needed to have first helped myself so that my voice could be more effective.
 I think that the initial fueling of the flame helped to continue reminding me of my potential, for I admittedly became lost in my own troubles and sorrows and “woe is me” modes.
 No matter how deep I submerged myself, no matter how many times I attempted to drown, that darn fire kept igniting and alerting my subconscious, my spirit, my heart.

 And today I can firmly state: